-Please complete and return to the Principal/Chair of the Trust Board/Chair of Governors as appropriate, who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher, Chair of the Trust Board or Trust Governance Professional as appropriate, who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if applicable):

-Your relationship to the pupil (if applicable):
+Your relationship to the pupil

+(if applicable):

 Address:

 Daytime telephone number:

 Evening telephone number:

 Email address:

-Please indicate preferred contact o ption
+Please indicate preferred contact option

-Please give details of your complain t.
+Please give details of your complaint.

-What action, if any, have you to speak to and what was the resp aken already to try to resolve your complaint?
-Who did you ponse?
+What action, if any, have you take and what was the response? n already to try to resolve your complaint?
+Who did you speak to

-What actions do you feel might t resolve the problem at this stage?
+What actions do you feel might re solve the problem at this stage?

-What decions do you reet might

-Are you attaching any supporting ng paperwork?
+Are you attaching any supporting paperwork?
 If so, please give details.

-If it has been more than three n your complaint. nonths since the incident, please explain the delay in making
+If it has been more than three mo onths since the incident, please explain the delay in making your

 Signature:

 Date:

 For official use only

 Date acknowledgement sent:

 By whom:

 Complaint referred to:

 Date: